open-ephys/onix-docs/source/API Reference/drivers/index.rst

 .. _drivers:

-Hardware Translation Layers
+Hardware Driver Translators
 #######################################
 There are a many existing `device drivers
-<https://en.wikipedia.org/wiki/Device_driver>`_ that are designed to support
+<https://en.wikipedia.org/wiki/Device_driver>`_ that support hardware for data
-hardware for data acquisition.
-Some of these are appropriate to be used as a hardware backend for ONI-compliant APIs.
-Specifically, this is true if they provide some means to support the required hardware communication channels:
+acquisition.
+Some of these drivers can be used as a backend for ONI-compliant APIs if they provide some means to support the required ONI communication channels.
+Have a look at the `ONI Spec <https://github.com/open-ephys/ONI>`_ for specifications of these channels.

-- High-speed data in
-- High-speed data out
-- Low speed signal In
-- Register Programming

-Have a look at the `ONI Spec <https://github.com/open-ephys/ONI>`_ for more exact specifications of these communication channels.

-An ONI translation layers implement `onidriver.h
+An ONI hardware driver translator implements `onidriver.h
 <https://github.com/jonnew/liboni/blob/main/api/liboni/onidriver.h>`_ to
 convert routines in existing, potentially proprietary, device drivers (and corresponding hardware) into a user space library that can be consumed by ONI-compliant APIs.
-These are loaded by the API dynamically at runtime and therefore are separate form the API both in terms of development and licensing requirements.
-The APIs agnosticism to hardware its most powerful features because it means it can be use for third party hardware without reinventing the wheel.
+These are loaded by the ONI-compliant API at runtime and therefore are separate form the API both in terms of development and licensing requirements.
+The API's agnosticism to hardware means it can be use for both open and proprietary third party hardware.

-ONIX hardware translation layer implementations are documented here.
+ONIX hardware driver translator implementations are documented here.
 Have a look at the following links for more information on each. :ref:`Get in touch
-<support>` if you want to write a driver to give your hardware automatic access
+<support>` if you want to write a driver translator to give your hardware
-to our API and software.
+automatic access to our API and software.

 .. toctree::
     :maxdepth: 1